 Greece History & Classics Tour

-Discover the sites of classical antiquity in Athens and the Peloponnese including the Acropolis, Delphi, Epidaurus and Mycenae
+Ancient Greece is the birthplace of European civilisation and our tours visit some of the most important sites of classical antiquity in Athens and the Peloponnese including the Acropolis, Delphi, Epidaurus and Mycenae

 School History and Classics Trip to Greece

 Our School History Trip to Greece explores Greece, the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
 Our tours explore Athens and the Acropolis before travelling to the Peloponnese where we visit the ruins at Mycenae, Corinth and Epidaurus.
 We also visit the fascinating Delphi while longer tours can also include Olympia, the site of the first Olympic Games.
 Tours can be extended to include the island of Crete and the Temple of Knossos.